rublaman/demo-github-actions-terraform-aws/README.md

 - Implement proper access controls
 - Regularly update provider versions

+## Troubleshooting Common Issues

+### Authentication Problems
+- Ensure AWS credentials are correctly configured in GitHub secrets
+- Check IAM user permissions to verify they have the necessary access
+- Verify that access keys are current and not expired

+### Terraform State Issues
+- If state becomes out of sync, use `terraform refresh` to update it
+- Never manually modify Terraform state files
+- Check S3 bucket permissions if you encounter access denied errors

+### GitHub Actions Workflow Failures
+- Verify that environment variables are correctly configured
+- Check that branch names match the expected patterns (develop, staging, main)
+- Review workflow logs to identify specific error messages

+### S3 Bucket Creation Failures
+- Check for naming conflicts (bucket names must be globally unique)
+- Verify that you have permission to create S3 buckets
+- Ensure region constraints are properly configured

 ## Advanced Configuration

 ### Extending the Project
 - Create new modules in `terraform/modules/`
 - Define resources, variables, outputs
 - Reference from `terraform/main.tf`

+### Adding Additional AWS Resources
+To incorporate more AWS services beyond S3 buckets:

+1. Create appropriate modules for each resource type
+2. Define variables for environment-specific configurations
+3. Update GitHub Actions workflow as needed for additional permissions

 ## References